|Union General David Gregg|

 Aug.
 15, 1984 - Pete Rose returned to become player and manager of the Cincinnati Reds.
 He had been away from his hometown for six years.
 Rose had been in Philadelphia and Montreal.

 Aug.
 15, 1990 – Preseason football practice began at Monroe County High School and Excel, Frisco City, J.U.
 Blacksher and J.F.
-Shields high schools.
+Shields high schools in Monroe County, Ala.

 Aug.
-15, 1990 - Mark McGwire hit a grand slam in the tenth inning to become the first major league player to hit 30 or more homers in his first four seasons.
+15, 1990 - Mark McGwire hit a grand slam in the tenth inning to become the first Major League Baseball player to hit 30 or more homers in his first four seasons.
 The Oakland Athletics beat the Boston Red Sox, 6-2.